acrylian/preloadimage/README.md

 preloadimage
 ============

-A Zenphoto plugin to preload the previous/next images on the single image page to speed up loading.
+A Zenphoto plugin to preload the previous and next sized image invisibly on the image.php page to speed up image browsing.
+Supports both maxspace images or standard images.

 Install in `/plugins` and enable the plugin.